Business as usual

 Renewal of Registered EU Trade Marks and Registered Community Designs

-All EUTMs and RCDs with renewal dates on or after 1 January 2021 will require separate UK renewal.
-Even if the EUTM’s renewal fee, or the RCD’s renewal fee, has been paid in advance, before 1 January 2021, the UK cloned right, created on 1 January 2021, will still require separate UK renewal.
+All EUTMs and RCDs with renewal dates on or after 1 January 2021 require separate UK renewal.
+Even if the EUTM’s renewal fee, or the RCD’s renewal fee, has been paid in advance, before 1 January 2021, the UK cloned right, created on 1 January 2021, still requires separate UK renewal.